Expo 2025 Osaka: What Travellers Need to Know - Japanspecialist

 It will be held on Yumeshima, an artificial island.
 Due to its connections to central Osaka, the island has easy access to the popular sightseeing destinations of Nara, Kyoto, and Kobe.
 The island itself is 1.55 square kilometres, and once everything is complete, there will be a few different ways to reach the island, including via its new Metro station and shuttle buses.
 We’ll go into more details on how to get there below.

 Across these 1.55 kilometres, there will be a total of eight zones for different thematic exhibitions.
 The layout will include a large central pavilion that holds three of the eight zones.
-Neighbouring it on either side will be a water area and a greenery area, all surrounded by the Osaka Bay.
+Neighbouring it on either side will be a water area in the southern part and a greenery area in the western part, all surrounded by the Osaka Bay.

 The idea of this island setting is to be “connected to the world through the surrounding sea and sky”.